CivicActions/ssp-toolkit/docs/controls/AC.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+Drupal privileged access roles are designated by LINCS which is responsible for determining who will have administrator privileges and the ability to create other user accounts, including user accounts with the role of "administrator".

 #### CivicActions Responsibility

 CivicActions performs regular audits of privileged users as part of the practice of enforcing least privilege.